Pharm

 5. Increased risk of Retinopathy complications (esp. if pre-existing Retinopathy)

-2. Dosing: Wegovy (weight loss in Obesity only, do not use this dosing for Diabetes Mellitus alone)
+1. Do not use this dosing for Diabetes Mellitus alone

-1. Start at 0.25 mg injected weekly, and slowly titrate over first 16 weeks to maximum of 2.4 mg weekly
+1. Start at 0.25 mg injected SQ weekly, and slowly titrate over first 16 weeks to max 2.4 mg weekly

 3. Target dose 2.4 mg/week costs $1400/month in 2021